Adldap2/Adldap2/docs/authenticating.md

 ## Binding as Authenticated Users

-To bind the users to your LDAP connection that you authenticate (which means 'run all LDAP operations under this user'), pass in `true` into the third parameter:
+To bind the users to your LDAP connection that you authenticate (which means *run all further LDAP operations under this user*), pass in `true` into the third parameter:

 ```php